 - Unless you are buying a higher-end belt bag, you’ll find yourself with something cheaper and less sustainable.
-This means they can wear out quickly, or worse, tear or rip during use, but our SENREVE belt bags are made with quality Italian craftsmanship, and the Italian factories we work with have a diligent quality control process to ensure the bag you receive is ready for whatever life throws your way.
+This means they can wear out quickly, or worse, tear or rip during use, but our SENREVE belt bags are made with quality Italian and Spanish craftsmanship, and the artisan workshops we work with have a diligent quality control process to ensure the bag you receive is ready for whatever life throws your way.
 Our leather is scratch- and water-resistant, so take it out wherever you go!

 Ways to Wear a Belt Bag